mattreid1/rails-chat-app/readme.txt

 Setup
 ---------------------------------------
-Run bundle install to download everything.
-If that doesn't work, run bundle install --path vendor/bundle.
+Run "bundle install" to download everything.
+If that doesn't work, run "bundle install --path vendor/bundle".

-Then run rake db:setup to setup the database.
+Then run rake "db:setup" to setup the database.

-Then run rails s to start the web server and websocket server on port 3000.
+Then run "rails s" to start the web server and websocket server on port 3000.

 Usage